 The purpose of Supplemental Security Income (SSI) payments is to help disabled people, or their families, who have limited financial resources.
 Children with certain disabilities can be eligible for Social Security disability benefits beginning from birth.
-In the case of parents with autistic children, this money can help provide needed therapies and care to maximize a child’s abilities and strengths.
+In the case of parents with autistic children, this monthly benefit and SSI payment can help provide needed therapies and care to maximize the abilities and strengths of their autistic child.

 Benefits for Children with Autism